Metwalley/tic-tac-toe-oop/README.md

 - User-friendly menus for starting, restarting, or exiting the game.

 ## UML Diagram
-Includes a basic UML diagram (`uml_diagram.png`) showing the initial class structure.
+Includes a basic UML diagram (`prototype-uml.drawio`) showing the initial class structure.

 ## Example Gameplay